josephclaytonhansen/okcss-dev/docs/project_info.md

 Seabass is also faster and smaller than other content editors, both on the server side and the client side.
 With lighter (and carefully engineered) network loads, Seabass is designed to work on anything from a desktop computer wired to fiber to a old mobile phone on the edge of cell coverage.

 #### Technical Details
-* Stack: MongoDB, Express, NodeJS
+* Stack: MongoDB, NodeJS, Vite, Vue, Bootstrap
-* Uses Nunjucks for templating
 * Uses icons from [Lucide](https://lucide.dev)

 #### Permissions